 Goodbye, Friend: Healing Wisdom for Anyone Who Has Ever Lost a Pet is the number one bestselling book on pet loss and grief on Amazon.
 I love the book because it offers both heartwarming stories and practical guidance on grieving the loss of a pet.
 It’ll help you deal with guilt when you caused your pet’s death.

-Healing after your pet’s death involves accepting that you wish you would’ve done things differently — and talking this through with your family, friends, or loved ones.
+Healing after the loss of a dog involves accepting that you wish you would’ve done things differently — and talking this through with your family, friends, or loved ones.

 Remember what you did right — because you did a lot right

-Your dog loved you beyond all reason – so you must have done something right.
+Your dog loved you unconditionally, beyond all reason – so you must have done something right.
 How did you love and take care of your pet?
-Balance your real guilt with the real ways you loved your pet.
+Balance your real guilt with the real ways you loved your pet dog.
 You took good care of your dog in many ways; don’t wave that away.

 Do you feel like you caused your dog’s death?
 I encourage you to share your experience below.
 Talking and writing about it is healthier than ignoring it, and can help you process your grief.
-I can’t offer advice on what to do about accidentally killing your dog, but it may help you to share what happened.
+I can’t offer advice on what to do about accidentally causing your dog’s death, but it may help you to share what happened.
 Sometimes writing brings clarity and insight.

 You may find How to Forgive Yourself for Not Protecting Your Dog helpful, especially if you feel like you’ll never experience the peace of self-forgiveness.

 May you forgive yourself after your dog’s death.
 Know that your dog has forgiven you, and your dog knows it was an accident!
 You would never have hurt your dog if you knew what was going to happen.
 Your dog is free and happy now, and resting in peace.
 May God give you peace, heal your soul, and help you open your heart to love another dog.